Sofía y Pancho, Mexico, filter coffee

 Post-harvest process: Natural

-In the summer of 2020, we came across her work via an Instagram story that was shared twice.
-Sofia is a trained pediatrician and Pancho is an agronomist.
-In 2015 they bought a finca in the historic town of Pluma Hidalgo in the south of Oaxaca.
-In 2020, just at the time we met online, they were able to harvest for the first time.
-We received samples, gave feedback, were in dialogue and a year later the second harvest followed - and we liked it so much that we bought two mini lots.
-This year they made a natural for us, which they harvested, fermented and dried with a lot of meticulousness.
+In the summer of 2020, we came across their work via an Instagram story that was shared twice.
+Sofia is a trained pediatrician, Pancho is an agronomist.
+In 2015, they bought a finca in the historic town of Pluma Hidalgo in the south of Oaxaca.
+In 2020, just at the time of our internet acquaintance, they were able to for the first time.
+We received samples, gave feedback, were in dialogue and a year later the second harvest followed – and we liked it so much that we bought two mini-lots.
+This year they made a natural for us, which they harvested, fermented and dried with great care.
 With the help of our partners at Ensambles, Sofia and Pancho were able to bring their coffee to us.

 Why does coffee taste the way it does?

-It tastes unusually common.
+It tastes unusually usual.
 The taste is familiar, and yet not - the Pluma variety has a deep, nutty, distinct nougat characteristic.
-The coffee is unusual because at the same time a delicate, slightly juicy acidity structures the coffee.
-Fermentation in tanks, without air, added ripe grape notes that, combined with the acidity, remind us of a rosé wine.
-The combination of hazelnut notes and a delicate acidity is unusual; one often comes without the other.
+The coffee is unusual because a delicate, slightly juicy acidity structures the coffee.
+Fermentation in tanks, without air, added ripe grape notes, which, in combination with the acidity, remind us of a rosé wine.
+The combination of hazelnut notes and a delicate acidity is unusual - one often comes without the other.

 Why did we buy this coffee?

-Because we like the unusual combination of flavors, because we are impressed by Sofía and Pancho's passion project, and because the coffees from Pluma Hidalgo have an eventful history.
-Today there are only 20 villages that are allowed to call their coffee "Pluma de Hidalgo", it is a protected variety that is now considered indigenous.
+Because we like the unusual combination of flavors, because we are impressed by Sofía and Pancho's passion project, and because the coffees from Pluma Hidalgo have a turbulent history.
+Today there are only 20 villages that are allowed to call their coffee "Pluma de Hidalgo"; it is a protected variety that is now considered autochthonous.

 How do we roast this coffee?

-With 9 minutes total roasting time and a development time of 40 seconds - which is relatively short, but we increased the final temperature of the coffee by 2° to emphasize the more chocolaty notes.
-We roast this coffee with constantly decreasing gas settings and let it really go wild again for the first crack - when the roaster flap is opened, the coffee cracks into the sieve and cools down.
+With a total roasting time of 9 minutes and a development time of 40 seconds - which is relatively short, but we increased the final temperature of the coffee by 2° to accentuate the more chocolaty notes.
+We roast this coffee with steadily decreasing gas settings and let it really go wild for the first crack - when the roaster door is opened, the coffee jumps into the sieve with a cracking sound and cools down there.